 - submit his/her objection to IDIC with clear and factual supporting documents

-- put the case to court
+- bring the case to the court of law

 - Does IDIC insure deposit in all banks?